evansutcliffe/Design-3-Diffuser-Model/README.md

 ![Figure 1](https://github.com/evansutcliffe/Design-3-Diffuser-Model/blob/master/distance%20calc.png)
 *Figure 1, Figure 1 shows the variance of the light with distance between the diffuser and the wafer*

 Futher experimentation was done to find the variance in the *X*-*Y* axis.
 In this model each LED produced 1000 light rays and these were then binned and plotted in a 2D histogram.
-Figure 3 and 4 show the variation with and without a diffuser present
+Figure 3 and 4 show the variation with and without a diffuser present.
+As can be seen, the light forms a regular pattern without the diffuers but with the diffuser varation is dominated by random noise.
+The Red circle in both images shows the area of intrest as this is the maxmium size of the wafer.
+As it can be seen the edge reigon of the image has a reduced intensity however due to this they can be discarded in the variation calculation.

 ![Figure 2](https://github.com/evansutcliffe/Design-3-Diffuser-Model/blob/master/no_diffuser_circle.png)
 *Figure 2, Figure 3 shows the regular pattern of light intensity due to the layout of the LED grid*